To the Airport

 Who do I contact about flying my drone (Unmanned Aircraft System)?

 The Tucson International Airport supports the safe operation of drones for recreational use and commercial purposes.
-There are many areas around the airport that are not safe to fly drones because manned aircraft operate at low altitudes.
-For more information on the operation of drones near the airport please visit the Drone Information page here.
+There are many areas around the airport that are not safe to fly drones due to piloted aircraft operating at low altitudes.
+For information on the operation of drones near the airport please visit the Drone Information page here.